jrper/rv/moving_mesh.md

 ## Mesh Operations : Edge Splitting

- - Increase degrees of freedom
+ - Increase degrees of freedom.
  - Can do mesh interpolation cheaply.